akaliutau/linger/README.md

 > Idea becomes more compelling when AI behaves less like a chatbot and more like a creative director.

+## What makes Linger different

+Most reuse tools stop at idea generation.
+Linger goes one step further:

+- it starts from the **physical world**, not a prompt box,
+- it grounds story generation in the **user’s actual room**,
+- it turns capture into an **interactive creative process**,
+- and it outputs a short **multimodal story artifact**, not just advice.

+That combination of **camera-first interaction**, **grounded visual reasoning**, and **deterministic rendering discipline** is what makes the project distinct and innovative.

 ---

 ## Why this repo matters